If you’re looking to sell your house or investment property in Clearwater without using a real estate agent, we can help.

 You may want to consider offering 2.5% to buyer’s agents who will bring their clients to show your property.
 Sure, it’s a lot of money.
 If you’re pricing your property including that commission, you can always negotiate a better deal for a purchaser who comes without an agent.

 Once upon a time, you had to pay a full commission to get your property on the MLS.
-Now in Fort Lauderdale, there are a few brokers who will charge you a fee just to list your property on the MLS.
+Now in Clearwater, there are a few brokers who will charge you a fee just to list your property on the MLS.
 Often, you spend a few hundred bucks and you only pay a commission if the sale closes.

 Compared to the cost of a newspaper ad, the MLS is a cheap way to market your property to a very wide audience.